zowe/zac/meetings/2019-02-06/Agenda.md

 1.0 Release Updates
 - Testing Status ...
   - RC1 cut on 2019-02-05.
 Feedback / status
+    - @Hogstrom status is that RC1 installed clean and only had a minor issue related to plugins that did not affect operations.  + Will validate certificate install.
+    - @Sean did a clean install and everything is working as expected.
+Has one issue to address a security issue and is asking for an RC2.
+    - @Mark installing on systems with ACF2 and TSS
-  - Binaries shared with John for review .
-Feedback / Status
+  - John to validate download terms and flow .
+Feedback / Status - John to review this morning.

 - Project goal to be indpendent from all non-OMP infra sans z/OS instances by September 30, 2019